wren-lang/wren/doc/site/error-handling.markdown

 You must pass in an error message, and it must be a string.

+If the provided message is `null`, no runtime error is raised.

 ## Failures

 The last flavor of errors is the highest-level one.
 All of the above errors